 Students on field study will be considered full-time students for the purpose of educational loan obligations.
-If for other valid reasons certification of student status is necessary, the Central Records Office [32] will prepare a letter bearing the College seal.
+If certification of student status is necessary, the Central Records Office [24] will prepare a letter bearing the College seal.
+A semester of field study is considered a semester of enrollment for the purpose of academic standing (see the section on Guidelines for Academic Progress [67]).